March on Washington: Media coverage

 Media attention gave the march national exposure, carrying the organizers' speeches and offering their own commentary.
 In his section The March on Washington and Television News, William Thomas notes: "Over five hundred cameramen, technicians, and correspondents from the major networks were set to cover the event.
 More cameras would be set up than had filmed the last Presidential inauguration.
 One camera was positioned high in the Washington Monument, to give dramatic vistas of the marchers".
 The major networks broadcast some of the March live, though they interspersed footage of interviews with politicians.
 Subsequent broadcasts focused heavily on the "I have a dream" portion of King's speech.

 The Voice of America translated the speeches and rebroadcast them in 36 languages.
 The United States Information Agency organized a press conference for the benefit of foreign journalists, and also created a documentary film of the event for distribution to embassies abroad.
 Commented Michael Thelwell of SNCC: "So it happened that Negro students from the South, some of whom still had unhealed bruises from the electric cattle prods which Southern police used to break up demonstrations, were recorded for the screens of the world portraying 'American Democracy at Work.'"

+Some media figures, especially conservative ones, criticized the march.
+Syndicated columnist David Lawrence called it a "public disgrace" and "the mess in Washington."